Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: EXPERIMENTS AND RESULTS

-We conduct listening experiments with 21 participants to evaluate the naturalness and speaker similarity of the synthesized speech.
-A total of 120 utterances from 6 unseen speakers (3 male, 3 female) from the LibriTTS-R test set are used for the evaluation.
-In the Mean Opinion Score (MOS) test \cite{casanova2022yourtts}, participants rate the naturalness of speech samples on a 5-point scale, evaluating 12 utterances per method.
-As shown in Table~\ref{table:sub}, SelectTTS achieves a high MOS score close to 4, comparable to strong baselines.
-Sub-sequence matching further improves the perceived naturalness.
-We also conduct a Speaker Mean Opinion Score (SMOS) evaluation \cite{casanova2022yourtts}, where participants are presented with a ground-truth recording and a synthesized utterance and asked to rate speaker similarity on a 5-point scale.
-SelectTTS achieves strong SMOS results, demonstrating speaker resemblance on par with or better than larger baseline models.
+We conduct listening experiments with 21 participants to assess the naturalness and speaker similarity of synthesized speech.
+For evaluation, we use 120 utterances from six unseen speakers (three male and three female) in the LibriTTS-R test set.

+\textbf{Naturalness:} In Mean Opinion Score (MOS) test \cite{casanova2022yourtts}, participants rate the naturalness of speech samples on a 5-point scale.
+Each participant evaluates 12 utterances per method.
+As reported in Figure 5, SelectTTS achieves an MOS score close to 4, comparable to strong baselines, with subsequence matching further improving perceived naturalness.
+These results confirm that our low-complexity framework can reach a naturalness level on par with much larger systems.

+\textbf{Speaker similarity:} We also conduct a Speaker Mean Opinion Score (SMOS) test \cite{casanova2022yourtts}, in which participants are presented with a ground-truth recording and a synthesized utterance, and asked to rate their similarity on a 5-point scale.
+SelectTTS obtains strong SMOS scores (as shown in Fig.~\ref{fig:smos}), indicating speaker resemblance on par with—or exceeding—that of larger baseline models.
+This demonstrates that SelectTTS effectively preserves speaker characteristics even in a zero-shot setting, despite being substantially simpler and lighter-weight than competing approaches.